earlsioson/sandbox-nx/docs/niv-architecture.md

   private domainEvents: DomainEvent[];

   constructor(
-    enrollmentId: EnrollmentId,
+    onboardingId: OnboardingId,
     patient: Patient,
     assignedSpecialist: ClinicalSpecialist
   ) {
-    this.enrollmentId = enrollmentId;
+    this.onboardingId = onboardingId;
     this.patient = patient;
     this.assignedSpecialist = assignedSpecialist;
-    this.enrollmentStatus = EnrollmentStatus.create(EnrollmentStatusType.NEW);
+    this.onboardingStatus = OnboardingStatus.create(OnboardingStatusType.NEW);
     this.auditTrail = [];
     this.documents = [];
     this.domainEvents = [];

     // ✅ Domain event on creation
     this.addDomainEvent(
-      new EnrollmentInitiatedEvent(enrollmentId, patient.patientId)
+      new OnboardingInitiatedEvent(onboardingId, patient.patientId)
     );
   }